Skip to main content

 Other risks linked with vaping include:

-• changes to how your heart, lungs and other organs work
+• damage to your heart, lungs and blood vessels

 • problems sleeping